johnnyjewelcase/workbench/Homework/04-CodeQuiz/README.md

 #### THEN time is subtracted from the clock

 Clicking an answer also passes the ID of the clicked response to a function that compares it to the correct response ID as stored in the current question object.
 If these do not match, 5 seconds are subtracted from the current time.
+If the answer is correct, a separate scorekeeping variable is iterated.

 #### WHEN all questions are answered or the timer reaches 0